The Dispute Resolution Review: USA - Delaware

 i Overview of alternatives to litigation

 Parties seeking to resolve a dispute outside the courtroom may do so through arbitration and mediation.
-As noted above, the Superior Court has a compulsory alternative dispute resolution (compulsory ADR) programme.
-Every civil case filed in the Superior Court is subject to this compulsory ADR programme.
-The programme permits parties to choose the format of the ADR, which may include one of the following options: arbitration, mediation and neutral assessment.
+As noted above, the Superior Court has a compulsory alternative dispute resolution (ADR) programme.109 With limited exceptions, every civil case filed in the Superior Court is subject to this compulsory ADR programme.110 The programme permits parties to choose the format of the ADR, which may include one of the following options: arbitration, mediation and neutral assessment.
 If parties cannot agree upon a format, the default format is mediation.
-In addition, in the Court of Chancery, judges are authorised to sit as mediators in disputes that are pending in the Court of Chancery or have been filed for the purpose of court mediation.
-Finally, the Delaware Rapid Arbitration Act provides Delaware business entities with a streamlined and cost-effective process by which to resolve business disputes through voluntary arbitration.
-These programmes allow parties to resolve their disputes efficiently while maintaining a greater level of confidentiality than litigation typically affords.
+In addition, in the Court of Chancery, judges are authorised to sit as mediators in disputes that are pending in the Court of Chancery or have been filed for the purpose of court mediation.111 Finally, the Delaware Rapid Arbitration Act provides Delaware business entities with a streamlined and cost-effective process by which to resolve business disputes through voluntary arbitration.112 These programmes allow parties to resolve their disputes efficiently while maintaining a greater level of confidentiality than litigation typically affords.

-If a party wishes to challenge a final award issued in a DRAA arbitration, the challenging party must do so within 15 days of the award's issuance before the Supreme Court of Delaware.
-The Supreme Court 'may only vacate, modify, or correct the final award in conformity with the Federal Arbitration Act', which sets forth extremely narrow grounds for appeal, essentially limited to fraud or other misconduct.
-And, under the DRAA, when executing an agreement to arbitrate, parties can eliminate potential review by the Supreme Court by either agreeing that there shall be no review of a final award or that review of a final award shall be conducted by one or more arbitrators.
-If the parties do not seek review of a final award, the award will be deemed to have been confirmed by the Court of Chancery on the fifth business day following the expiry of the challenge period.
-After a final award has been confirmed, the parties can apply to the Court of Chancery or the Superior Court depending on the nature of the award for a final judgment in conformity with the award.
+If a party wishes to challenge a final award issued in a DRAA arbitration, the challenging party must do so within 15 days of the award's issuance before the Supreme Court of Delaware.121 The Supreme Court 'may only vacate, modify, or correct the final award in conformity with the Federal Arbitration Act',122 which sets forth extremely narrow grounds for appeal, essentially limited to fraud or other misconduct.
+In addition, under the DRAA, when executing an agreement to arbitrate, parties can eliminate potential review by the Supreme Court by either agreeing that there shall be no review of a final award or that review of a final award shall be conducted by one or more arbitrators.123 If the parties do not seek review of a final award, the award will be deemed to have been confirmed by the Court of Chancery on the fifth business day following the expiry of the challenge period.124 After a final award has been confirmed, the parties can apply to the Court of Chancery or the Superior Court depending on the nature of the award for a final judgment in conformity with the award.125

 In addition to the DRAA, the Superior Court's compulsory ADR programme continues to offer parties to a Superior Court action an opportunity to agree to undergo arbitration.
-The parties may select the arbitrator by agreement or, if no such agreement can be reached, the Superior Court will appoint an arbitrator.
-Further, the parties can agree to make the arbitrator's decision binding.
-If the parties agree to binding arbitration, the matter will be removed from the Superior Court's docket.
-The arbitration process itself consists of the arbitrator reviewing evidence, hearing arguments from the parties, and rendering a decision based on the facts and the law.
-'Every party has trial de novo appeal rights if they are not satisfied with the arbitrator's decision'.
+The parties may select the arbitrator by agreement or, if no such agreement can be reached, the Superior Court will appoint an arbitrator.126 Further, the parties can agree to make the arbitrator's decision binding.127 If the parties agree to binding arbitration, the matter will be removed from the Superior Court's docket.128 The arbitration process itself consists of the arbitrator reviewing evidence, hearing arguments from the parties, and rendering a decision based on the facts and the law.129 'Every party has trial de novo appeal rights if they are not satisfied with the arbitrator's decision'.130

 The rules of the Delaware courts do not contain specific provisions regarding the enforcement of foreign arbitral awards.
-However, the United States District Court for the District of Delaware has heard and granted motions to confirm foreign arbitral awards pursuant to the Federal Arbitration Act and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
+However, the United States District Court for the District of Delaware has heard and granted motions to confirm foreign arbitral awards pursuant to the Federal Arbitration Act131 and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention132).133

 Mediation is available as an alternative to litigation in both the Superior Court and the Court of Chancery.
 In the Superior Court, under the compulsory ADR programme, mediation is the default format for ADR.
-The parties may select the mediator by agreement from the Superior Court's approved Mediator Directory, which 'consist[s] of members of the Delaware Bar and others who have completed [the] Superior Court's 20-hour mediation training', or, if no such agreement can be reached, the Superior Court will appoint a mediator from its Mediator Directory.
-The mediator's role in the mediation process is to help the parties reach 'a mutually acceptable resolution of a controversy'.
-If the mediation is unsuccessful, 'no party may use statements made during the mediation or memoranda, materials or other tangible evidence prepared for the mediation at any point in the litigation in any way, including, without limitation, to impeach the testimony of any witness'.
+The parties may select the mediator by agreement from the Superior Court's approved Mediator Directory, which consists of 'members of the Delaware Bar and others who have completed [the] Superior Court's mediation training in conflict resolution techniques'134 or, if no such agreement can be reached, the Superior Court will appoint a mediator from its Mediator Directory.135 The mediator's role in the mediation process is to help the parties reach 'a mutually acceptable resolution of a controversy'.136 If a mediation is unsuccessful, 'no party may use statements made during the mediation or memoranda, materials or other tangible evidence prepared for the mediation at any point in the litigation in any way, including, without limitation, to impeach the testimony of any witness'.137

 iv Other forms of alternative dispute resolution

 In addition to arbitration and mediation, parties with disputes in the Superior Court can, under the compulsory ADR programme, agree to undergo neutral case assessment.
-Neutral case assessment 'is a process by which an experienced neutral assessor gives a non-binding, reasoned oral or written evaluation of a controversy, on its merits, to the parties'.
-The neutral assessment process consists of the parties providing the neutral assessor with confidential statements and participating in a confidential neutral assessment hearing.
-'The neutral assessor may use mediation and/or arbitration techniques to aid the parties in reaching a settlement.'
-Moreover, the parties can agree to make the neutral assessment outcome binding.
+Neutral case assessment 'is a process by which an experienced neutral assessor gives a non-binding, reasoned oral or written evaluation of a controversy, on its merits, to the parties'.143 The neutral assessment process consists of the parties providing the neutral assessor with confidential statements and participating in a confidential neutral assessment hearing.
+'The neutral assessor may use mediation or arbitration techniques, or both, to aid the parties in reaching a settlement.'144 Moreover, the parties can agree to make the neutral assessment outcome binding.

 Outlook and conclusions

 Delaware courts are at the forefront of complex litigation in the United States, including overseeing complex litigation involving foreign individuals and entities.
-In the coming year, one can expect increasing numbers of decisions involving foreign litigants and cross-border issues, as well as more cases from the Court of Chancery, the Superior Court and the Delaware Supreme Court involving alternative entities.
+In the coming year, we can expect increasing numbers of decisions involving foreign litigants and cross-border issues.

-1 Elena C Norman is a partner, Lakshmi A Muthu is a senior associate, and Michael A Laukaitis II is an associate at Young Conaway Stargatt & Taylor, LLP.
+1 Elena C Norman and Lakshmi A Muthu are partners and Michael A Laukaitis II is an associate at Young Conaway Stargatt & Taylor, LLP.

 2 10 Del.
 C. Section 341.